Managing Data Loss Protection (DLP) Alerts

 Environment

-Email (Outlook): If an email message or attachment being sent to an external recipient appears to contain sensitive data, you may see a policy tip.
+If an email or attachment being sent to an external recipient appears to contain sensitive data, you may see a policy tip.
+Depending on the volume of sensitive data detected, the system may automatically encrypt the message, block sending, or offer an override option where you can provide a business justification.

 Email compose window with a red oval around a policy tip warning that restricted data in an attached CSV requires using an Override before sending.

-• When an email triggers a DLP policy, you will receive an email from "PostMaster@bowdoin.edu" informing you if the message was encrypted or wasn't delivered to all recipients.
+When an email triggers a DLP policy, you will receive a notification from PostMaster@bowdoin.edu informing you whether the message was encrypted or was not delivered to all recipients.

 Blocked message banner showing 'This message was blocked' and a circled 'What can I do?' link; below three chips display a name and two numbers.

-• Store sensitive files in internal-only locations; use sensitivity labels if available.
+• Store sensitive files in internal-only locations and apply sensitivity labels.

-• Read policy tips—they explain what was found and safer options.
+• Read policy tips carefully — they explain what was found and suggest safer sharing options.

-• Email: Remove/redact sensitive data.
-If an override appears and your department has approved use for this case, provide a clear business justification.
-Otherwise, use an approved secure alternative.
+• Email: Remove or redact sensitive data.
+If an override appears and your department has authorized this use case, provide a clear business justification.

-• OneDrive/Teams: Redact or remove sensitive data and re-share; or restrict to internal users only.
+• OneDrive/Teams: Redact or remove sensitive data and re-share, or restrict access to internal users only.

 Additional Help